dnszlr/hka-infm-letmecook/README.md

 ![Repository Banner](https://i.imgflip.com/74bvex.png)

 Repository for the seminar paper on "Monitoring of Applications with Micrometer" supervised by Professor Vogelsang at Karlsruhe University of Applied Sciences.
+The goal of this repository is to provide a sample application for Micrometer in combination with Prometheus.

 ## Required Installation